The Demand for Ethanol

 - The RFS specifies the use of "advanced" biofuels other than corn-derived ethanol for meeting certain greenhouse gas reduction requirements, such as sugarcane-ethanol.

-- The recently adopted Low Carbon Fuel Standard by California requires reduction of carbon intensity of fuel by 10% by 2020.
+- The California Low Carbon Fuel Standard requires reduction of carbon intensity of fuel by 20% by 2030.

 In California, all electric utilities are required by state mandate to purchase or generate from renewable resources 20% of the electricity delivered to customers by 2010.
 That percentage increases to 33% by 2020.
 Reports to the California Energy Commission indicate that the utilities are having difficulties meeting that requirement, increasing the opportunities for companies such as CE&P that offer green power.
 According to a recent report from the National Renewable Energy Laboratory, this demand for clean energy will out-pace production by 37% unless a number of facilities are rushed into production.